top of page

 artist, writer, gardener.

-Holly Foskett-Barnes’ interdisciplinary practice takes seed in her allotment, on walks and in field research, working with sculpture, text, photography, watercolours and works on paper.
-Her work places importance on a devotional relationship with place through everyday ritualistic practices and site-specific intervention.
+My interdisciplinary practice takes seed in my allotment, on walks and in field research, working with sculpture, installation, text work and watercolours.
+My work places importance on a devotional relationship with place through ritualistic practice and site-specific intervention.

-Foskett-Barnes’ ceremonial relationship with materialism is a way of communing with the world around her.
-She considers the landscape as an extension of her studio, with gardening and walking as integral to the artistic process as drawing and painting.
-As an Artist-Writer, writing is an intrinsic part of Foskett-Barnes’ process, taking the form of textual works, essays, journals, poetry and documentation.
+I consider the landscape as an extension of my studio, with gardening and walking as integral to the artistic process as drawing and painting.
+Writing is an intrinsic part of my process, taking the form of textual works, essays, journals, poetry and documentation.
 Writing often precedes visual artworks and accompanies exhibiting works on display.

 Biography